 Since being elected as your MP I have spent time visiting parents who have autistic or Asperger’s-impacted children.
 Seeing first-hand the commitment of the families and how difficult it is for parents to get the support that they need has deeply affected me.
-I am determined to help where I can, whether it be in the local area or as an officer of the All-Party Parliamentary Group for Autism in Parliament, promoting awareness of Autism.
+I am determined to help where I can, promoting awareness of Autism.

 For World Autism day in April 2016, I spoke in Parliament, highlighting that autism affects people and their families in different ways.
 I referenced that those with autism, who have such unique and differing needs, do not fit into the tick-box system of many government agencies.
 I asked the Minister whether he can find some way of ensuring that anybody who works in these sectors has autism training.
 Additionally, I also took the time to highlight the unwavering commitment of the two schools specifically catering to Autistic children in the area.
 My full speech can be found via the following link: